Atchayavijay/BE-Auction-Platform/README.md

-# Password Reset Flow
+# Auction Platform

-user authentication and authorization using Bearer tokens in a Node.js application with Express.js, Mongoose, and JWT.
+user Signup, Login, Auctions and Bidding using tokens in a Node.js application with Express.js, Mongoose, and JWT.

 ## Key Features